eyashiro/NGSeqProcTools/README.md

 # VERSION HISTORY

+NGSeqProcTools v1.1.1
+Released for user evaluation: 4 December 2020
+- Fixed the permission issue on getseqID so that multiple users can update the refDB without the permission denied error.

 NGSeqProcTools v1.1.0
 Released for user evaluation:  11 June 2020
 - This is the official github version-controlled release.
 - getseqID is now transferred to NGSeqProcTools. it was previously a tool in the AmpProc repository.
 - getseqID and getseq4SRA both determine location of the scripts automatically.
 - These scripts also now use a config file containing the paths to different required resources.
 The template file for this is NGSeqProcToolsConfig_template.sh
 - The help functions of getseqID and getseq4SRA were updated and also now contains examples of commands.

 NGSeqProcTools v1.0.0